 Location.
 Location.
 Location.
-Would you like to stay in the middle of Bangkok’s action but dread the noise and congestion?
+Would you like to stay in the middle of Bangkok’s action where most of the fun things to do in Bangkok are right at your doorstep but dread the noise and congestion?
 There are always some unexpected oases to be found right in the middle of some of the busiest cities and The Rembrandt Hotel in Bangkok is one of them.

-This is old Bangkok at its best, a short walk from Sukhumvit Road, BTS Skytrain and the MRT underground metro station.
+This is old Bangkok at its best, a short walk from Sukhumvit Road for Bangkok shopping, BTS Skytrain and the MRT underground metro station.

 A deceivingly unpretentious entrance leads to a grand reception area and 407 rooms and suites hugging an L-shaped swimming pool on the 4th floor, tempting and cooling.